aminpaks/typescript-library-bundler/README.md

 ## CLI Parameters
-The cli tool can receive your project path or its tsconfig by passing it as an argument of `p` or `project` as `tsb -p ./tsconfig-build.json` or `tsb --project ../`.
+The cli tool can receive your project path or its tsconfig by passing it as an argument of `p` or `project` as following example `tsb -p ./tsconfig-build.json` or `tsb --project ../`.
 If you don't provide `project` parameter it will try to load the current working directory and look for a `tsconfig.json`.

 ## Wiki
 Read more information [here](https://github.com/aminpaks/typescript-library-bundler/wiki).